Mario Strikers: Battle League is a great arcade sports game that's lacking content

 Still, Nintendo and Next Level Games are on to something with Mario Strikers: Battle League that could evolve into a competitive esport if the title’s online mode ends up being as great as it’s poised to be.

-Mario Striker: Battle League is available June 10th.
+Mario Striker: Battle League is available June 10th for the Switch.
 You can order the game from Amazon, Best Buy or GameStop for $79.99.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.